 Funding your Reading Gladiators™ group

 Reading Gladiator groups can be funded in several different ways.
 Ideally the fee is covered by the school budget, whether that be monies allocated to developing Literacy, English, the Library stock or Gifted and Talented, those working above the expected level.
 Ultimately you are purchasing good quality books for your whole school bookstock.
 It is worth posing these questions when rationalising a claim on a particular budget.
 Does Reading Gladiators™ fall into one of your school aims?
 Do you have a current focus on developing Literacy at Key stage 1, lower or upper Key stage 2.
 We offer programmes in Year 2, Year 4 and Year 6, so spending can be targeted to fulfill a specific need.
 Are you intending to apply for a grant such as the Foyle School Library Scheme to augment your bookstock.
-Detailing your Reading Gladiators group in your application may increase your chance of a success.
+Detailing your Reading Gladiators group in your application can increase your chance of success.
 Schools who have already shown commitment to the development of reading in school increase their chances of acceptance for a grant.
 Reading Gladiators™ has also been mentioned favourably in school Ofsted reports.

 You may be able to use part of your Pupil Premium budget if a sufficient proportion of your Reading Gladiators group are entitled to monies from this source.